SanchayanDutta/AI-Final/100-places-oqa-dataset/plots/README.txt

 - 100_places_entropy_summary.csv         Tidy table of mean entropy and standard deviation per step
 - 100_places_entropy_summary.json        JSON version of the same table
 - 100_places_entropy_seeds.csv           Per run entropy samples (10 seeds per model and step)
-- 100_places_entropy_plot.png            Main tuned entropy plot used in the paper or report
+- 100_places_entropy_plot.png            Main entropy plot used in the paper or report
-- reference_plot.png                     Reference version of the plot prior to tuning
 - make_plot.py                           Script that recreates the figure from the summary CSV

 Conventions